akosmrlj/FEniCS_tutorial/README.md

 # Tutorial on using FEniCS for solving PDEs

 This is the GitHub repository for a tutorial on using the [FEniCS](https://fenicsproject.org/) package to solve PDEs.
-These tutorial was prepared for the [KITP workshop Symmetry, Thermodynamics and Topology in Active Matter](https://www.kitp.ucsb.edu/activities/active20).
+This tutorial was prepared for the [KITP workshop Symmetry, Thermodynamics and Topology in Active Matter](https://www.kitp.ucsb.edu/activities/active20) and the recorded video is available [here](http://online.kitp.ucsb.edu/online/active20/tutorial4/).

 ## Layout